 Let’s face it though — no one’s payment terms are set to net 48.7.
 Everyone wants to increase DPO — why tie up working capital unnecessarily, when it could be growing interest in your bank account?
 But it’s challenging to do across every single invoice you deal with every day.

-Companies like Fresenius Kabi are leveraging Process Mining to optimize their DPO.
-Using the Celonis Operational App for Accounts Payable, they are able to track DPO — amongst other KPIs — and drill down into the root causes affecting performance, like which vendors are having a negative impact, and where payment terms deviate between invoice and PO.
+Companies like Fresenius Kabi are leveraging EMS technology to optimize their DPO.
+Using the Celonis Execution App for Accounts Payable, they are able to track DPO — amongst other KPIs — and drill down into the root causes affecting performance, like which vendors are having a negative impact, and where payment terms deviate between invoice and PO.

 ‘With one click, managers can update the payment terms for those vendors, resolving the issue at an invoice level but also on a systemic level — for every future invoice from that vendor,’ notes Jan Fuhr, Process Mining Lead at Fresenius Kabi.
 By optimizing their payment terms, Fresenius have already reduced their capital costs by more than $550k.

 The average AP department we see starts with a paid-on-time rate of 35%.
-That’s pretty low considering paying on time is kind of the entire point of Accounts Payable.
+That’s pretty low considering paying on time is kind of the entire point of Accounts Payable — if that's where you are, you can be sure you're not executing at your maximum capacity.

 Pay too early, and you’re tying down working capital unnecessarily, as we saw when we looked at DPO.
 But pay too late, and you might get fined.
 (France, we’re looking at you.)

-We’ve helped hundreds of AP departments optimize their on-time payments, and one of the most common causes of late payments is actually late invoices.
+We’ve helped hundreds of AP departments maximize their execution capacity when it comes to on-time payments, and one of the most common causes of late payments is actually late invoices.
 Unfortunately, that’s often outside of your control, like when your vendors invoice you manually even though they’re on EDI.
 Sometimes however it’s also just because those invoices have been sitting in your mailbox for three weeks.

 Either way, with the help of real-time alerts and automated process steps, Deutsche Telekom’s Shared Services organization reached an on-time payment rate of over 90%.
 That’s a whole 60% above average, and there’s no reason you shouldn’t aim for it too.